 After toiling for some time on a big project, you have finally finished it and are ready to share it.
 You find yourself faced with the words that make your heart sink: “File too large to send.”

 However, do not consider this a final answer.
 When you send large files, you may encounter storage problems.
-But fortunately, there are ways to make sure your email reaches the intended recipient, so you can send large files without worrying.
-If you work virtually or as part of a team, you should know how to send large files over the internet for free.
+Fortunately, there are ways to make sure your email reaches the intended recipient, so you can send large files without worrying.
+If you work virtually or as part of a team, you should know how to send large files over the Internet for free.

 Here are some of the ways and tips.
 Take a look.